mpbrucker/InteractiveProgramming/writeup.md

 ##### Adam Novotny, Matt Brucker

 ### Project Overview
-The goal of this project was to create an interactive 3D environment from scratch .
-Over the course of this project, we implemented the basics of a 3D rendering engine in Python, by learning the matrix math required to convert 3D objects into points and space and points in space to points on the screen; used that to create a 3D environment that could be displayed; and added in the ability to move and look around within the environment.
+The goal of this project was to create an interactive 3D environment from scratch.
+Over the course of this project, we implemented a basic 3D rendering engine in Python, by learning the matrix math required to convert 3D objects into points in space and points in space to points on the screen; used that to create a 3D environment that could be displayed; and added in the ability to move and look around within the environment.
 We also used a very simple random world generation to add some variety.

 ### Results
 **Graphics**